 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, Deferred Outflows of Resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
-The Town has one item that meets this criterion, contributions made to the pension plan in the 2020 fiscal year.
+The Town has two items that meet this criterion, pension deferrals and OPEB deferrals.
 In addition, to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
-The Town has two items that meet the criterion for this category - property taxes receivable and pension deferrals.
+The Town has two items that meet the criterion for this category - property taxes receivable and pension and OPEB deferrals.